 The weather can wreak havoc on more than the exterior of your home.
 As the humidity rises and falls, it’s common for gaps to form and appear in hardwood floors.
-Gaps are caused by the wood expanding and compressing.
+Expansion and contractions causes hardwood floor gaps.
 Hardwood takes on and loses moisture as the temperatures and the humidity rises and falls.

-It may take years for gaps to show up in your hardwood floors, so whether your floors may be newly installed or you’ve had hardwood floors for years, you can reduce the likelihood that gaps will show up in your hardwood floors by using humidifiers.
+It may take years for gaps to show up in your hardwood floors.
+Whether your floors are newly installed or you’ve had hardwood floors for years, you can use humidifiers to reduce the likelihood of gaps.
 You can choose to use room humidifiers or furnace humidifiers; both will help minimize the chance of gaps showing up in your hardwood floors down the road.

-However, if you do discover that your hardwood floor is beginning to gap in spots, it’s important that you take care of it sooner rather than later.
+If you do discover that your hardwood floor is beginning to gap in spots, it’s important that you take care of it sooner rather than later.
 How you choose to fix floor gaps will depend on the size of the gap, how sound the floor is, and how many gaps are present.
-Too many gaps, extremely wide gaps, or a floor that has movement (creaking or loose boards) may require extensive repair, as opposed to floors that are only beginning to have gaps appear.
-One thing to be aware of when determining the extent of a floor gap is to know whether or not the gap is what is considered normal; meaning it may close when the weather changes.
+Too many gaps, extremely wide gaps, or a floor that has movement (creaking or loose boards) may require extensive repair.
+One thing to be aware of when determining the extent of a floor gap is to know whether or not the gap is considered normal.
+This means it may close when the weather changes.
 A gap that closes when the wood expands in high humidity might be considered normal by a professional.
 It’s always a good idea to check with a carpenter or professional wood worker to be sure.

-Fixing floor gaps can be done a number of different ways; the most extensive is to have to completely replace a floor that has too many gaps to repair without losing its beauty.
+You can fix floor gaps in a number of different ways.
+The most extensive is to have to completely replace a floor that has too many gaps to repair without losing its beauty.
 Ordinarily, you can “fill” the gaps with wood filler, putty, or with pieces of rope – and then finish with stain to match the floor.
 The latter is an older method of filling gaps, and not only serves as a way to fix floor gaps, but also will help keep any drafts that come up through the floor to a minimum as well.

-Using fillers – such as putty, powdered filler, which is mixed to a putty or paste form, or even caulking – can rid your hardwood floors of gaps if done properly.
-Fillers are best used when the gaps are narrow and the floor is not riddled with them.
-One thing to note about using fillers to fix floor gaps; as the humidity changes and the floor expands and contracts, the filler may actually be forced out when the floor expands to accommodate additional humidity.
+Using fillers – such as putty, powdered filler, which is mixed to a putty or paste form, or even caulking – resolves gaps if done properly.
+It is best to use fillers with few narrow gaps.
+However, as humidity changes and the floor expands and contracts, the filler may actually be forced out.

 As with any repair job for a hardwood floor, it’s important to check with the manufacturer of your hardwood floor as well as the products you’re using to make sure you’re following directions properly.
-Floors that have extensive gaps or are in very poor disrepair may benefit from being pulled and completely re-installed in order to properly and permanently fix the floor gaps.
+Floors with extensive gaps or in disrepair may benefit from being pulled and completely re-installed.
+Thiw will properly and permanently fix the floor gaps.